Summary Guide forPhysical Therapist Aides in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Physical Therapist Aides in California is $28,033 annually, or $13.48 hourly.
+The median wage in 2016 for Physical Therapist Aides in California was $28,033 annually, or $13.48 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Full-time Physical Therapist Aides generally receive benefits.
 Typical benefits include medical, dental, life, and vision insurance.
 Additional common benefits are paid time off and retirement plans.
 A few employers even offer tuition reimbursement.
 However, some employers offer only partial benefits.
 Some do not provide benefits to part-time Aides.
 Others will offer benefits to those who work a set minimum number of hours.